 Accelerator: Sales Compensation Plans Explained

 In the world of sales, compensation plans are the backbone of motivating and rewarding salespeople for their efforts.
-One key component of these plans is the 'accelerator', a mechanism that increases the commission rate as salespeople exceed their sales targets.
+One key component of these plans is the ‘accelerator’, a mechanism that increases the commission rate as salespeople exceed their sales targets, thereby impacting their on-target earnings.
 This article will delve into the intricacies of accelerators, explaining their purpose, benefits, and potential pitfalls, and how they can be effectively implemented in a sales compensation plan.

 Understanding Accelerators

-An accelerator is a component of a sales compensation plan that increases the commission rate as salespeople exceed their sales targets.
-It's a form of variable pay, meaning it fluctuates based on performance.
+A sales accelerator is a type of compensation structure that increases the commission rate as salespeople exceed their sales targets.
+It’s a form of variable pay, meaning it fluctuates based on performance.
 The primary purpose of an accelerator is to motivate salespeople to sell more, and it does this by offering increasingly higher rewards for higher levels of sales.

 For example, a salesperson might earn a 5% commission on all sales up to their target, but if they exceed their target, the commission rate might increase to 7% or even 10%.
-This means that not only do they earn more money for the extra sales, but they also earn a higher rate of commission on those sales.
+This quota attainment triggers the sales accelerator, meaning that not only do they earn more money for the extra sales, but they also earn a higher rate of commission on those sales.
 This can provide a significant financial incentive for salespeople to exceed their targets.

 The Mechanics of Accelerators

-Accelerators work by setting thresholds at which the commission rate increases.
+Accelerators can be part of a tiered commission structure, where thresholds are set at which the commission rate increases.
 These thresholds are typically set at certain percentages above the sales target.
 For example, a company might set thresholds at 100%, 110%, and 120% of the sales target.
 Once a salesperson exceeds a threshold, their commission rate increases.

 The amount of the increase can vary, but it’s typically a significant jump.
 For example, the commission rate might increase from 5% to 7% at the first threshold, and then to 10% at the second threshold.
 This provides a strong incentive for salespeople to not only meet their targets, but to exceed them by as much as possible.